Human placentophagy

-Human placentophagy, or consumption of the placenta, is defined as "the ingestion of a human placenta postpartum, at any time, by any person, either in raw or altered (e.g., cooked, dried, steeped in liquid) form".
-Placentophagy can be divided into two categories, maternal placentophagy and non-maternal placentophagy.
+Human placentophagy, or consumption of the human placenta, is defined as "the ingestion of a human placenta postpartum, at any time, by any person, either in raw or altered (e.g., cooked, dried, steeped in liquid) form".
+It can be divided into two categories, maternal placentophagy and non-maternal placentophagy.

-While there are several anecdotes of different cultures practicing placentophagy in varying contexts, maternal placentophagy started in the US in the 1970s, with little to no evidence of its practice in any traditional or historic culture.
+Although there are anecdotes of several cultures practicing placentophagy in varying contexts, maternal placentophagy started in the US in the 1970s, with little to no evidence of its practice in any traditional or historic culture.
 Midwives and alternative-health advocates in the U.S. are the primary groups encouraging post-partum maternal placentophagy.

 Maternal placentophagy has a small following in Western cultures, fostered by celebrities like January Jones.
-The placenta has high protein, rich iron and nutrient content, but there is inconclusive scientific evidence about any health benefit to its consumption.
-The risks of human placentophagy are also still unclear, but there has been one confirmed case of an infant needing hospitalization due to a group B strep blood infection tied to their mother's consumption of placenta capsules.
+The human placenta is rich in protein, iron, and nutrients, but there is inconclusive scientific evidence of any health benefit to eating it.
+The risks of human placentophagy are also still unclear, but in one case a mother who consumed capsules of dehydrated placenta from her baby (which happened to be infected, because the baby was born infected) reinfected the baby with group B strep.
+(Initially the newborn was kept in the hospital for 11 days to treat a GBS infection.
+Meanwhile, 3 days after giving birth, the mother began ingesting the dried placenta capsules.
+16 days after the birth, the baby needed a second 14-day hospitalization for a repeat GBS infection.
+The placenta capsules tested positive for GBS and were deemed the most likely cause for the repeat infection.)